iampodlipke/iampodlipke.github.io/aboutme.md

 person** and I would love to find some people as passionate about field as me so we can talk about new ideas and learn together !

-> "If you solve other people's problem you will never be poor."
+> ##"If you solve other people's problems you will never be poor."